This page is an extension of my book.

 FLIGHT TRANSPORT by Robert Miranda: Your pup flies in the Passenger cabin and is normally home same-day.
 Robert is our trusted

-touch your pup until you're holding your new baby bulldog!
+person allowed touch your pup until you're holding your new baby bulldog!

 Due to space and weight limits, FLIGHT TRANSPORT MUST BE ARRANGED WELL IN ADVANCE.
 Be sure Robert knows what program you